nikhlu07/Supply-chain/README.md

 ## 📖 Overview

-Traditional supply chain systems suffer from fragmentation, lack of transparency, and vulnerability to fraud, leading to inefficiencies and loss of trust. **EthForAll Ethermions V2** leverages blockchain technology to create a decentralized supply chain management platform that:
+Traditional supply chain systems suffer from fragmentation, lack of transparency, and vulnerability to fraud, leading to inefficiencies and loss of trust.
+It leverages blockchain technology to create a decentralized supply chain management platform that:

 * Records every transaction in a tamper-proof, transparent ledger.
 * Provides real-time product provenance and ownership history.